 The PACR provides roundtrip travel (up to $450) to and from Seattle.
 Travel arrangements will be coordinated by program staff unless otherwise requested.

 Interns are responsible for their housing, meals and local transportation costs.
-Housing is available at the University of Washington’s Stevens Court for approximately $2,800* for the duration of the program.
-Housing applications for Stevens Court will be available to students who are selected to participate in the program in early March.
-For more information about the amenities offered at Stevens Court, please visit UW Student Housing.
+Housing is available at either the University of Washington or Seattle University for approximately $3,300* for the duration of the program.
+Housing applications be available to students who are selected to participate in the program in early March.
 Interns are also welcome to make their own housing arrangements.

 Participants are eligible to purchase a subsidized transportation pass for $45.
 There is a free shuttle between Fred Hutch and the University of Washington campus, departing every 15 minutes.